 The debate over the merits of direct versus indirect sales is older than the IT industry itself.
 Organizations have been wrestling with the pros and cons of each approach since before cars started rolling off assembly lines.
 But when it comes to IT products and services that tend to be consumed as part of more complex solutions, it’s clear that indirect sales made via channel partners is the most efficient model.

 In fact, there are several benefits to indirect sales made via the channel that organizations can’t ignore.
-They include:

 It takes on average six months for the average sales person to even begin to become productive.